 When you think of bees, what do you imagine?
 Fierce stings?
 Gallons of honey dripping from a hive in a tree?
-The infamous “waggle” dance that bees use to communicate?
+The famous “waggle” dance that bees use to communicate?

-It may be time to revise your vision of these incredible insects.
+It may be time to update your knowledge of these incredible insects.

 With over 20,000 known bee species in the world, a large percentage of bees might not fit into your traditional views.
 Below, you’ll find some of the most commonly believed bee myths debunked, as well as some little-known facts about bees.